 Filled with excitement that I could finally experience, and tick off my bucket list, one of the world’s most luxurious rail travel experiences…my journey started off slowly with a 2-hour flight delay between Cape Town and Johannesburg.
 Luckily our clients are advised to always book an overnight in Pretoria or Cape Town prior to the train departure, to avoid missing the connection due to flight delays.

-As you enter Pretoria you are met by lush, green Jacaranda tree lined streets (in the height of summer it would be a spectacular display of purple flowering trees).
-The Castello Di Monte Hotel is set in a quite suburb looking out over the Waterkloof Park in the distance.
+As you enter Pretoria you are met by lush, green Jacaranda tree-lined streets (in the height of summer it would be a spectacular display of purple flowering trees).
+The Castello Di Monte Hotel is set in a quiet suburb looking out over the Waterkloof Park in the distance.
 There are great views from their 360° observation tower or Terrace Room balconies.
 The Tuscan style house comprises of Classic Rooms (without balconies) or Terrace Rooms (with balconies).

 In the morning you can enjoy a tour of the city before your transfer to the train for its afternoon departure.
 But the two lounge areas or terrace are great spots to relax with a book and a pot of tea, if you prefer to relax.

 On arrival a team of porters meet you, with smiles from ear to ear, to assist you with your luggage.
 At check-in, personalized luggage tags ensure that your bags reach the proper carriage and room.
 On entering the private lounge fortified with a glass of bubbly, you relax in comfort and style to await your departure.

 On the platform there is a historical steam “loco” letting off some steam for your viewing pleasure and for the train enthusiasts to explore.
 There’s also a short tour of the train yard and workshop, to give you some perspective as to how these trains come to be the spectacular cabins they are.
 All to soon, it is time to board.